mshehzad1/FacebookLogin/README.md

 }
 ```

-Override the onActivityResult method with this
+Override the onActivityResult method like this

 ```
  @Override